 Campgrounds in Shenandoah open in the spring, operating on a first-come, first-served basis until early May, when you can start reserving some sites in advance.
 Along with campsites, there are also cabins and lodges available.
 Rates for campsites start at $15/night and can be reserved through recreation.gov.

 Shenandoah National Park is located in Virginia, 75 miles from Washington, DC.
 Hours vary at facilities, so see the website for details.
-Admission to the park is $25/vehicle and valid for a week.
-An annual Shenandoah Pass is $40.
+Admission to the park is $30/vehicle and valid for a week.
+An annual Shenandoah Pass is $55.

-There are several Fee Free days throughout the year, a few still to come in 2016:
+There are also several Fee Free days throughout the year.